Micro Focus Service Manager Overview

 We can keep control of everything in the technical infrastructure that we are delivering to the business side.

-What is most valuable?A valuable feature for us is that we have an ordered way to handle all the cases that we can handle with the infrastructure.
+- "A valuable feature for us is that we have an ordered way to handle all the cases that we can handle with the infrastructure."

-What needs improvement?It needs to be easier to use for the end users because one problem we had was that we are handling different kinds of cases.
-We use it person to person by phone.
-It's not so user friendly.
-If there was more ease of use, then people would use it more regularly.
+- "It needs to be easier to use for the end users because one problem we had was that we are handling different kinds of cases."

 We use it to deploy infrastructure and automate our daily routine tasks.
 I would like to see more connection to DevOps.